ulf-rodened/remarkable-basil/content/flu-faq.md

 ### **Reduces Inflammation**

-Ginger is sometimes taken as a supplement for[rheumatoid arthritis](https://www.everydayhealth.com/rheumatoid-arthritis/guide/)and[osteoarthritis](https://www.everydayhealth.com/osteoarthritis/guide/)(two painful conditions causing joint damage).
+Ginger is sometimes taken as a supplement for[ rheumatoid arthritis](https://www.everydayhealth.com/rheumatoid-arthritis/guide/)and[osteoarthritis](https://www.everydayhealth.com/osteoarthritis/guide/) (two painful conditions causing joint damage).
 Since ginger is an anti-inflammatory, it may also be able to ease joint pain due to inflammation from arthritis.

 An older study found that people with knee osteoarthritis who took ginger extract had less pain and used less pain medication.
 But they did experience some mild stomach upset because of the higher concentration of ginger extract. ([8](https://www.ncbi.nlm.nih.gov/pubmed/11710709))